hackerkid/Mind-Expanding-Books/app/README.md

-This directory contains the source code of the Mind Expanding Books [website](https://books.vishnuks.com)
+`app/` directory contains the source code of the Mind Expanding Books [website](https://books.vishnuks.com)

 ## How to setup development environment